DataScienceUIBK/HintQA/README.md

 # HintQA: Exploring Hint Generation Approaches in Open-Domain Question Answering
 *HintQA* revolutionizes the field of automatic question answering by introducing a novel context preparation method that utilizes Automatic Hint Generation.
 Unlike traditional QA systems that rely on either retrieval-based methods (sourcing documents from databases like Wikipedia) or generation-based approaches (using large language models to generate context), HintQA prompts large language models to produce hints that guide the answering process.

-## Datasets
+## 🗃️Datasets
-In this study, we generated up to 10 hints for each question from popular datasets: [TriviaQA](https://huggingface.co/datasets/JamshidJDMY/HintQA/tree/main/TriviaQA), [NaturalQuestions](https://huggingface.co/datasets/JamshidJDMY/HintQA/tree/main/NQ), and [WebQ](https://huggingface.co/datasets/JamshidJDMY/HintQA/tree/main/WebQ) using the [Automatic Hint Generation systems](https://github.com/DataScienceUIBK/TriviaHG).
+In this study, we generated up to 10 hints for each question from popular datasets: [⬇️TriviaQA](https://huggingface.co/datasets/JamshidJDMY/HintQA/tree/main/TriviaQA), [⬇️NaturalQuestions](https://huggingface.co/datasets/JamshidJDMY/HintQA/tree/main/NQ), and [⬇️WebQ](https://huggingface.co/datasets/JamshidJDMY/HintQA/tree/main/WebQ) using the [Automatic Hint Generation systems](https://github.com/DataScienceUIBK/TriviaHG).
 You can access and download each dataset by following the corresponding links.
 The statistics of the datasets are below:
 |                   | TriviaQA | NaturalQuestions | WebQ  |
 | ----------------- | -------- | ---------------- | ----- |
 | Num. of Questions | 14,645   | 1,000            | 1,000 |
 | Num. of Hints     | 140,973  | 9,638            | 9,619 |

-These datasets are available as JSON files, containing both Vanilla.json and Finetuned.json versions.
-The Finetuned.json was generated using the LLaMA 70b model, which was fine-tuned on [TriviaHG](https://github.com/DataScienceUIBK/TriviaHG), while Vanilla.json was created using the base, untrained model.
+These datasets are available as JSON files, containing both **Vanilla.json** and **Finetuned.json** versions.
+The Finetuned.json was generated using the LLaMA 70b model, which was fine-tuned on [💡TriviaHG](https://github.com/DataScienceUIBK/TriviaHG), while Vanilla.json was created using the base, untrained model.
 ```json
 [
     {